 Course Transformation Grant

-The Center for Teaching Excellence (CTE) is offering Course Transformation Grants of up to $3,000 to support the implementation of student-centered, evidence-based, and inclusive teaching practices.
+The Center for Teaching Excellence (CTE) is offering Course Transformation Grants of up to $3,000 to support the implementation of student-centered, evidence-based, and innovative teaching practices.
 These grants aim to enhance the learning experiences of KU students.
-The priority deadline for Fall 2024 proposals is September 16, 2024.
-Applicants will be notified of funding decisions by September 20, 2024.
+The priority deadline for Fall 2025 proposals is Sept.
+15, 2025.
+Applicants will be notified of funding decisions by Sept.
+26, 2025.

 Eligibility and Expectations